-When the file you are saving has not been saved before, the Save As dialog box opens.
+Note: If this is the first save operation with the document, the Save As dialog box opens.
 The Save As dialog box contains the usual options for saving files, such as the location and filename.

-Open saved Tetra4D Reviewer session files
+Open a session files

-Do one of the following:
+To open an existing session file, do one of the following: